 Hazardous Waste Collection

-The Town of Halifax holds Hazardous Waste Day events every other year.
-The next scheduled collection event is TBD.
-All hazardous waste being collected and discarded must be in their originally labeled and sealed containers.
-Containers that are leaking and/or rusted will not be accepted.
+The Town of Halifax will hold a hazardous waste collection event on Saturday, May 3rd, 2025, from 9 am to 12 pm at the Highway Barn, 60 Hemlock Lane.
+All hazardous waste being discarded must be in their originally labeled and sealed containers.
+Containers that are not in their originally labeled and sealed containers and containers that are leaking or rusted will not be accepted.
 No commercial or industrial hazardous waste will be accepted.

 Please refer to the list below outlining accepted and unaccepted materials for this year's Hazardous Waste Day collection event.